yhagio/tutorialedge.net/content/typescript/angular/guess-the-number-angular-6-beginners-tutorial.md

 title: "How to Create a Customary Hello Angular App – Guess the Number!"
 date: 2018-07-25T15:42:51+01:00
 draft: true
-desc: "earn how to create a customary Hello Angular App – Guess the Number! in this tutorial by Kevin Hennessy, a developer, team lead, and solutions architect, working on web-based projects, primarily using the Microsoft technology stack."
+desc: "Learn how to create a customary Hello Angular App – Guess the Number! in this tutorial by Kevin Hennessy, a developer, team lead, and solutions architect, working on web-based projects, primarily using the Microsoft technology stack."
 author: "Kevin Hennessy"
 tags: ["typescript", "angular"]
 series: ["typescript"]